DaveL17/matplotlib/README.md

 - Easily create visually appealing charts for Indigo control pages.
 - Seamlessly manage attributes like color, fonts, sizes (and more!) for all charts at once.
 - Customize individual charts with markers, annotations, minimums and maximums, and user-defined constants.
+- Chart types Include:
+  - Area Charts,
+  - Bar Charts (Horizontal),
+  - Bar Charts (Vertical Flow),
+  - Bar Charts (Vertical Stock),
+  - Battery Health Charts,
+  - Line Charts,
-- Chart types Include: Line Charts, Bar Charts, Polar Charts, Multiline Text Charts, and Fantastic Weather Plugin Charts.
+  - Multiline Text Charts, and
+  - Polar Charts,
+  - Radial Bar Charts,
+  - Scatter Charts,
+  - Weather Charts.
 - Chart data that is created with the plugin, or incorporate your own (CSV).
 - Charts update automatically.